eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ### Unfamiliarity

+When a voter receives their ballot, it is almost never the case that they recognize every single name on the ballot.
+Indeed, candidate quality is often divorced from the proportion of voters who recognize them.
+Whether that be a scandal-plagued incumbent or a dedicated and qualified civil servant with no name recognition, if a voter does not know a candidate, they cannot accurately evaluate them.

 We draw an awareness/prominence ranking for each election, simulating that everyone knows the frontrunner, but as you go down the number of voters who are aware of each candidate decreases.
 For the selected $\alpha$ "awareness" parameter, the probability that a voter is aware of candidate $c$ is given by:

 $$P_{\text{aware}}(c) = \alpha^{\text{prominence_rank}(c)}$$

-This ranking is independent of candidate quality, representing how a terrible candidate can have excellent name recognition, and a great candidate can be a complete unknown.
 At $\alpha=1$, all voters are aware of all candidates, while at lower values, fewer voters are aware of the candidates lower in the awareness ranking.

 ### Fatigue

+Even if a voter is vaguely aware of a candidate, if that candidate is number 40 on a list of 61, we cannot assume that voter will necessarily take the time to scan the whole list to find them.
+Perhaps if that candidate was first on the list, they would easily give them a solid 3 stars, but if that candidate is far lower down, the voter might forget about them and stop looking after evaluating the first few candidates.

 While prominence is global to the election, fatigue is local to the voter.
 We draw a random fatigue ranking for each voter, as a stand-in for ballot-order rotation.
 As voters go down the ballot, they are more likely to be fatigued and simply stop looking at names.
 Maybe they need to pick up their kids from soccer practice, or they came from a long day at work, or they just don't care who their water commissioner is.
 For the "fatigue" parameter $\ell$, the probability that a voter is not fatigued enough to vote for candidate $c$ is given by: